Jump to:

 The heating options mentioned are safe, but electric heating is the safer route.
 Whatever you use, just keep it away from furniture, curtains, or anything flammable.
 It sounds basic, but even a portable heater pushed too close to a cushion can be enough to start trouble.

-One more thing: don’t run an extension lead from the house through a window or door unless it’s rated for outdoor use.
-Read our guide to garden room with electricity for more information.
+One more thing: for good electrical heating, you’ll want more than just an extension lead from the house through a window or door (this will let heat out, and isn’t that safe).
+Read our guide to installing garden room electricity for more information.

 Pressure treated garden rooms resist rot, decay, and insect damage, not fire.
 This applies to most sheds, log cabins, and summer houses.
 Unless the timber is treated with fire-retardant chemicals, or non-combustible cladding is used.